sdg002/AzureTrials/synapse-cosmos-views/readme.md

 ```

-# Sample query 2 - with renamed columns
+## Simple query with renamed columns
 ```
 SELECT TOP 10 *
 FROM OPENROWSET(